qmachine/qmachine/docs/ruby.rst

         }
     })

+..
+NOTE: In the code sample shown above, `QM.launch_service` is used instead of
+.. `QM::launch_service` in order to look as similar to Node.js as possible.
+Is
+.. this a "terrible" thing to do in Ruby?

 The Ruby version of the API server has significantly less flexibility than the original Node.js version does.
 The only choice to persist storage for the message-passing interface is MongoDB_, and MongoDB is also the only supported database for logging traffic data.

 ..
-The SQLite_ bindings are still present in the repository, but the presence
+The SQLite_ bindings are no longer present in the repository's `master`
-.. of the `sqlite3 gem`_ disables deployment to Heroku.
+.. branch because the `sqlite3 gem`_ disables deployment to Heroku.

 .. https://badge.fury.io/rb/qm.png